yulondawyatt/unit-fundamentals/scope/readme.md

 }
 ```

-Outside the code blocks for the `if` statement, the value of `someNumber` is defined.
+The definition of `someNumber` is defined outside the code block for the `if` statement.

-A JavaScript file starts from the top and loads the values in order.
+A JavaScript file starts from the top and loads the values and executers the code in order.
 At the top of this file, `someNumber` was defined.
 JavaScript first checks for a definition inside the `if` code block when `someNumber` is referenced.
 JavaScript notes that it is not defined inside the block, therefore the next step is to looks up to next code block level, which is the file level in this case.
-If it can't find it a definition, it will throw an error.
+Finally, it will look for the value in the global scope.
+If it can't find a definition, it will throw an error.
 In this case, it is found so it can determine the value.

 If you change the order, you will get an error because `someNumber` only gets defined after the `if` code block has been executed.